-When setting up web forms in your system, you will need to have two keys created for yours reCAPTCHA to work—a public and a private key.
+When setting up web forms in your system, you are required to have two keys created for yours reCAPTCHA to work—a public key and a private key.
 You can get these free from Google if you have a Gmail account.

 To get a free reCAPTCHA key from Google, here’s what you need to do.